Efficient Beam Selection for ISAC in Cell-Free Massive MIMO via Digital Twin-Assisted Deep Reinforcement Learning: Digital Twin-Assisted Deep Reinforcement Learning for Interactive Beamforming

 To fit the distribution, our DT module employs the cGAN architecture, consisting of a generator $G$ and a discriminator $D$, both constructed using DNNs, as shown in Fig. \ref{GAN-DQN-Network}.
 The two networks engage in a zero-sum game: as one improves, the other must adapt to stay competitive.
 Specifically, during the forward pass of the generator, the conditional input $\mathbf{u}_t$ is combined with latent random noise $\mathbf{z}$ and passed through the dense layers with ReLU activations and batch normalization to generate the final detection probability output $P_D^{t+1}$.
 Meanwhile, the discriminator acts as a binary classifier that distinguishes between real and generated data, using ReLU activations and a final Sigmoid function to output a probability.
 This adversarial training process drives both networks to improve over time, formulated as

 where $\theta_g$ and $\theta_d$ are the parameters of $G$ and $D$, respectively.
 The process iterates until the Nash equilibrium is achieved, at which point the generator produces data that is indistinguishable from real data to the discriminator.
 In this equilibrium, the discriminator outputs a probability of 0.5 for all inputs, indicating its inability to distinguish between real and fake data.
+According to \cite{goodfellow2020generative,10669210}, such a balance is equivalent to minimizing the JS divergence between the approximated distribution $\hat{p}(P_D^{t+1}|\mathbf{u}_t)$ and true distribution $p(P_D^{t+1}|\mathbf{u}_t)$.
 Detailed hyperparameters are provided in Section \ref{Simulation Setup}.

 After being well-trained, the generator $G$, with well-trained parameters $\theta_g^*$, serves as a DT tool, mapping beam selections at the transmit AP to target detection probability obtained at CPU.
 The DT also captures the distribution of detection probabilities across various beam selection strategies and dynamic target positions, enabling high-precision pre-validation through data augmentation. \textbf{Notably, with the DT module, a virtual data repository is created, enriching data diversity via latent inputs and providing data to replay buffer. }As a result, the DRL agent no longer requires direct interaction with the physical environment but instead interacts with the DT, obtaining highly probable detection probabilities and significantly reducing interaction overhead.